tytydraco/yessleep/out/My_great_grandmother_kept_saying_she_was_gonna_Get_Me.md

 It was her mantra.

+Punctuated with bloody projectile sputum she would remind me:

 “I’m gonna get you.
-I’m gonna get you Dolores.
+I’m gonna get you, Dolores.
 Are your parents awake?

 What about your aunts and uncles?
 What about your cousins?
 Did you get me my Benadryl?
 My allergies are acting up something awful today.”